-The development of TOD Comprehensive represents a highly complex and nuanced methodological approach to integrated land use and transport planning.
-Its potential as a modelling tool to inform future urban growth and travel demand is unprecedented and could add significant value to the City's development strategies (i.e. the IHSF, MTIIF, CTSDF etc.).
-This is reflected in Figure 14 on page 90, which identifies TOD Comprehensive as a key input into the citywide process to institutionalise TOD within the City of Cape Town's administration.
+The development of TOD Comp represents a highly complex and nuanced methodological approach to integrated land use and transport planning.
+It's potential as a modelling tool to inform future urban growth and travel demand is unprecedented and could add significant value to the City's development strategies (i.e. the IHSF, MTIIF, CTSDF etc.).
+This is reflected in figure 14 below, which identifies TOD Comprehensive as a key input into the citywide process to institutionalise TOD within the City Cape Town's administration.